aiatoz/PointCloudExperiments/3DSemanticCityReconstruction/LOD1_Experiments/readme.md

 ---

-## A. Mesh Normal Alignment for Better Shading
+## A. Mesh Normal Alignment for Better Shading : ReworkMesh.ipynb

-ReworkMesh.ipynb --> Realigns normals, for better shading
+This script rebuilds triangle meshes with **flat (per-face) normals** from existing PLY meshes.
+It is designed as a post-processing especially for reconstructed building meshes, ensuring consistent shading and compatibility with visualization or downstream geometry pipelines.

 ---